%matplotlib inline

 Train a neural network potential¶

-In this tutorial, we train a neural network (NN) potential for silicon.
+In this tutorial, we train a neural network (NN) potential for silicon, using for the performance DUNN KIM driver.

 Tip